MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 Configure Execution Trace Redirection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the Testsuite is executed, the Testsuite Engine must read the
+When the Test Suite is executed, the Test Suite Engine must read the
 trace to determine the result of the execution.
 To do that, we will
 use the :ref:`tool_serial_to_socket` tool to redirect the execution
 traces dumped to a COM port.